apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/config.md

 <!-- QUERY BB: for popupBlocker, clarify "popup" -->

-* `webSecurity`: Disables web security.
+* `WebSecurity`: Disables web security.
 Disabling web security allows you to access remote content from unknown sources during development.
 Before packaging your app for distribution, you should remove this setting.
 This feature is intended as a development